 Whether you're considering going gluten-free or are already following the restrictive diet, you should be aware of these major mistakes you can make on the diet.

 A study published in the Journal of the Academy of Nutrition and Dietetics revealed that young adults who valued gluten-free diets showed a strong interest in overall health and nutrition—but, they were also more likely to be preoccupied with weight and to embrace unhealthy weight control behaviors such as smoking, relying on diet pills, and purging.

 The 2018 study measured the value that 25- to 36-year-olds place on gluten-free foods, weight goals, weight control behavior, food production, eating behaviors, physical activity, and other criteria.
 Researchers noted that people often perceive that going gluten-free is a healthy choice, but the diet may not necessarily benefit overall health.

-Not everyone will lose weight simply by eliminating gluten, Foroutan said, explaining that the weight-loss link can be attributed to inflammation in the digestive tract that gluten causes for some people.
+"Not everyone will lose weight simply by eliminating gluten," Foroutan says.
+She explains that the weight-loss link can be attributed to inflammation in the digestive tract that gluten causes for some people.
 So, when some people cut out gluten, it reduces that inflammation (which can cause water retention) and leads to weight loss.

 All diets, including ones that restrict gluten, should be individualized.
 Besides celiac disease, there's a wide spectrum of gluten sensitivity, and for anyone on a gluten-free diet, "you really need to dig in to see what they're choosing [to eat] instead."
 There may be other factors in your switch to a gluten-free diet that are actually helping you lose weight rather than avoiding gluten.
 Seeing a registered dietitian may help elucidate these beneficial changes.

 You don't eat enough whole grains